Helsinki

-Helsinki (Note: English: /ˈhɛlsɪŋki/ HEL-sing-kee or /hɛlˈsɪŋki/ hel-SING-kee, /fi/.)
-(Helsingfors) (Note: /sv-FI/.) is the capital and most populous city in Finland.
+Helsinki, (Note: English: /ˈhɛlsɪŋki/ HEL-sing-kee or /hɛlˈsɪŋki/ hel-SING-kee; /fi/.) until about 1930 known in English by its Swedish name of Helsingfors, (Note: /sv-FI/, /sv/.) is the capital and most populous city in Finland.
 It is on the shore of the Gulf of Finland and is the seat of southern Finland's Uusimaa region.
 About people live in the municipality, with million in the capital region and million in the metropolitan area.
 As the most populous urban area in Finland, it is the country's most significant centre for politics, education, finance, culture, and research.
 Helsinki is 80 km north of Tallinn, Estonia, 400 km east of Stockholm, Sweden, and 300 km west of Saint Petersburg, Russia.
+Helsinki is a bilingual municipality with Finnish and Swedish as its official languages.
+(Note: The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.)

 Together with the cities of Espoo, Vantaa and Kauniainen—and surrounding commuter towns, including the neighbouring municipality of Sipoo to the east—Helsinki forms a metropolitan area.
 This area is often considered Finland's only metropolis and is the world's northernmost metropolitan area with over one million inhabitants.
 Additionally, it is the northernmost capital of an EU member state.
 Helsinki is the third-largest municipality in the Nordic countries, after Stockholm and Oslo.
 Its urban area is the third-largest in the Nordic countries, after Stockholm and Copenhagen.
 Helsinki Airport, in the neighbouring city of Vantaa, serves the city with frequent flights to numerous destinations in Europe, North America, and Asia.

-Helsinki is a bilingual municipality with Finnish and Swedish as its official languages.
-The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.

-Helsinki has hosted the 1952 Summer Olympics, the first CSCE/OSCE Summit in 1975, the first World Athletics Championships in 1983, the 52nd Eurovision Song Contest in 2007 and it was the 2012 World Design Capital.
-The city is recognized as a "Design City" in 2014 by UNESCO's Creative Cities Network.

-Helsinki has one of the highest standards of urban living in the world.
-In 2011, the British magazine Monocle ranked Helsinki as the world's most liveable city in its livable cities index.
-In the Economist Intelligence Unit's 2016 livability survey, Helsinki ranked ninth out of 140 cities.
-In July 2021, the American magazine Time named Helsinki one of the world's greatest places, a city that "can grow into a burgeoning cultural nest in the future" and is already known as an environmental pioneer.
-In an international Cities of Choice survey conducted in 2021 by the Boston Consulting Group and the BCG Henderson Institute, Helsinki was ranked the third-best city in the world to live in, with London and New York City coming in first and second.
+Helsinki has one of the highest standards of urban living in the world, and often ranks highly in various city quality of life indices.
 In the Condé Nast Traveler magazine's 2023 Readers' Choice Awards, Helsinki was ranked the 4th-friendliest city in Europe.
 Helsinki, along with Rovaniemi in Lapland, is also one of Finland's most important tourist cities.
 Due to the large number of sea passengers, Helsinki is classified as a major port city, and in 2017 it was rated the world's busiest passenger port.
+Helsinki has hosted the 1952 Summer Olympics, the first CSCE/OSCE Summit in 1975, the first World Athletics Championships in 1983, and the 52nd Eurovision Song Contest in 2007 and was the 2012 World Design Capital.
+The city is recognized as a "Design City" in 2014 by UNESCO's Creative Cities Network.